charmoniumQ/PROBE/docs/old-glibc.md

 2. The set-of-versions that PROBE can run with, "runtime version"

-PROBE uses the system's libc in two ways:
+PROBE uses the system's libc in three ways:

 1. PROBE dynamically library-loads (`dlopen()`/`dlsym()`) and interposes symbols relevant to I/O. This does **not constrain the version** of libc much at all.
 We will work with whatever libc we have.
 If a function is not present, we simply won't interpose it.